Many beginning uke players have a simple goal: find the best cheap ukulele on the market.

 The takeaway from the review is that the KA-15S is a well-made entry-level uke that looks good, sounds great, and is easy to play.

-The KA-15S is good cheap ukulele for beginners seeking a decent starter instrument, but it’s also a great option for seasoned players in search of an affordable second uke.
+The KA-15S is good option for beginners seeking a decent starter instrument, but it’s also a great option for seasoned players in search of an affordable second uke.

 Kala is one of the most well-known and respected names in the realm of entry-level ukuleles, and for the money it’s tough to beat their budget-priced KA-15S.